DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Sidecar .srt file

-You will use the same process as above to create the .srt file.
+To create the .srt file, follow the same process as above.
 Replace Burn Captions Into Video with Create Sidecar file.
 Export the video like normal.
-You should see both the video file and .srt file in the export folder once complete.
+Once complete, you should see both the video file and .srt file in the export folder.

 You might also be interested in YouTube or Vimeo for business.
 Which one should you choose?